evhub/coconut/HELP.md

 3 |> factorial |> print # 6
 ```

-Copy, paste!
+First, copy and paste!
 While this destructuring assignment equivalent should work, it is much more cumbersome than `match` statements when you expect that they'll fail, which is why `match` statement syntax exists.
 But the destructuring assignment equivalent illuminates what exactly the pattern-matching is doing, by making it clear that `match` statements are really just fancy destructuring assignment statements, which _are really just fancy normal assignment statements_.
 In fact, to be explicit about using destructuring assignment instead of normal assignment, the `match` keyword can be put before a destructuring assignment statement to signify it as such.

 It will be helpful to, as we continue to use Coconut's pattern-matching and destructuring assignment statements in further examples, think _assignment_ whenever you see the keyword `match`.